Abdur-Rehman-AR/CodeAlpha_Simple_Banking_Application/README.md

 1. Encapsulation: Uses private attributes and public getter/setter methods for secure data handling.

 2. Account Management: Allows users to create an account by entering their name, age, ID, and address.

+3. Create Account: Users can create new bank accounts with personal information and an initial balance.

+4. Account Details: Displays user account information for quick reference.

+5. Transaction Logs: Maintains a log of all financial transactions.

-3. Banking Operations: Deposit money into the account.
+6. Banking Operations: Deposit money into the account.
 Withdraw money with proper validations.
 Check account balance and personal details.

-4. Validation: Ensures users under 18 cannot create accounts.
+7. Validation: Ensures users under 18 cannot create accounts.
 Prevents invalid deposits and withdrawals.

-5. Error Handling: Robust input validation and exception handling for a smooth user experience.
+8. Error Handling: Robust input validation and exception handling for a smooth user experience.

 => Project Structure